Updated December 17, 2020

 Health of Participants

 You will be in contact with other participants but by keeping each person healthy, we hope to keep everyone healthy, forming our own travel bubble.
+This is a crucial step towards having a fun, safe vacation whether you are on a private vacation or one of our select public tour dates.

 - We will encourage our travelers to be extra careful during the two weeks prior to a vacation, whether you are on a private or public tour.